 The mRNA vaccines give the best protection.
-The Pfizer-BioNTech Bivalent vaccine is the only vaccine available in Alberta that is made to protect against Omicron variants, which are the strains that are currently spreading.
+The Pfizer-BioNTech Bivalent and the Moderna Bivalent vaccines are the only vaccines available in Alberta made to protect against Omicron variants, which are the strains that are currently spreading.
 However, all the vaccines work very well to lower your risk of getting seriously ill and needing to be in the hospital.